davidrhoden/davidrhoden-basic-netlify/timeline/organic-form-jan-17-2021.md

 ---
-title: Organic form painting, again
+title: Organic form painting, again.
 date: 2021-01-16T13:00:00.000Z
 summary: A small painting from a long weekend.
 excerpt: A small painting from a long weekend.